saleor/saleor-docs/GUIDELINES.md

 ```

 ### Screenshots
-Try not to use screenshots Screenshots come at a high cost of maintenance because they tend to go out of date quickly.
-If we need a screenshot to explain something, it could mean we are not doing the best job at describing it, or our UX is lacking.
+Try not to use screenshots.
+Screenshots come at a high cost of maintenance because they tend to go out of date quickly.
+If we need a screenshot to explain something, it's possible we are not doing the best job at describing it, or our UX is lacking.
 Only if we can't do anything about it, a screenshot is fine.

 ## Checklist
 Things to check before publishing: